Rules in Alberta

 Chapter 6.1 of the Nutrient Management Planning Guide provides practical examples of calculating manure application rates.
 The Alberta Farm Fertilizer Information and Recommendation Manager (AFFIRM) application is another useful tool for planning manure applications.

-For manure management projects and eligible items, please view program categories B and E under the Producer Program Funding List.
-To stay current on program changes and news on future environmental programming, see CAP Programs.
+To stay current on program changes and news on future environment programming, see Sustainable CAP in Alberta.

 Was this page helpful?